codefellows/seattle-301d23/15-project-week-kickoff/README.md

 **Note:**

-- Lunch & Learn with John Peck at 12:15p today!
+- Lunch & Learn with [Jon Peck of Algorithmia](https://www.linkedin.com/in/peckjon/) at 12:15p today!
 - The current 201 does final project presentations at 1:30p this afternoon... you should take a look at at least a couple of them!

 ## Daily Plan